-With more and more people transitioning to the gig economy to become freelancers, there are also more and more freelancers who do not have experience running their own business.
+With more and more people transitioning to the gig economy to become freelancers, there are also more and more freelancers who do not have experience running their own businesses.
 As anyone who has run their own business will tell you, charging fully for your services is essential.
 Luckily the ingredients for this are the same in all professions, and one of the key things to remember is charging your clients for billable expenses.
-This guide will show you what you need to know to get those numbers working in your favour.
+This guide will show you what you need to know about billable expense income, get those numbers working in your favour.

 What are billable expenses, anyway?

 Essentially, these are costs you’ve incurred while providing a service for your client, and which your client can reasonably be expected to pay.
 Let’s go into more detail about billable expense income, and give you some tips on how to manage them – and your clients’ expectations.
 While it is often ignored by beginners or those who worry about your rates, it’s important to get a handle on it from the beginning so it doesn’t come back to bite you later!

 Examples of billable expenses you can charge for

 One of the hardest things to get your head around is what, exactly, billable expenses are when it comes to client-specific charges.
 Here are some examples you can use to get an idea of what you can charge for additionally as a freelancer.

 Regardless of your industry, you may be entitled to bill your client for travel and accommodation, office supplies, couriers and more, outside of your own fee.

 Marketing and advertising:

 Another expensive area for freelancers can be anything to do with advertising placement and production as well as printing, stock image subscriptions and other details you use to get the word out for your client.